artifacthub/hub/docs/architecture.md

 - **Backend applications:** this layer represents the applications that form the backend: `hub`, `tracker` and `scanner`.
 These applications rely on the `Internal APIs` layer to perform their tasks.
 Please see the [backend applications](#backend-applications) section for more details.

-- **Web application:** this layer represents the Artifact Hub's web user interface.
+- **Web and widget applications:** this layer represents the Artifact Hub's web user interface.
 It uses the HTTP API exposed from the `hub` to interact with the backend.
 Please see the [web application](#web-application) section for more details.

 ## Database